 - a.
-Produce clear and consistent information - b.
-Create a sense of urgency - c.
-Confirm the local impact - d.
-Make environmental issues "cool" and become the norm - e.
-Target specific groups with specific messages which are tailored to them - f.
-Recognise that this requires long-term commitment as this is not a short term process.
+Produce clear and consistent information; - b.
+Create a sense of urgency; - c.
+Confirm the local impact; - d.
+Make environmental issues "cool" and become the norm: - e.
+Target specific groups with specific messages which are tailored to them: - Recognise that this requires long-term commitment as this is not a short term process; - g.
+Recognise the economic impact of environmental actions or inactions - h.
+Understand the feasibility of proposed initiatives e.g. carbon sinks, for Rossendale.

-12.2.1 to increase public awareness of the environment and sustainable development

-12.2.2 to encourage environmentally responsible business practice.
+- 12.2.1 to increase public awareness of the environment and sustainable development; - 12.2.2 to encourage environmentally responsible business practice; - 12.2.3 to become a source of information about the links between pollution and wildlife.